Tang Ti-sheng: Roles as mid to late teens

 Yam (in 1968) and then Loong (since 1972) took these four titles along with many other titles of Tang all around the world, including Vietnam (1972) and Las Vegas (1982).
-However, their reputation as iconic started in mid-1970s.
+However, their reputation as iconic started in the mid-1970s.
 In those years since the 1970 grinding halt, Cantonese film productions in Hong Kong were few and far between.
 Loong and classmates were limited by design to play characters in these four only and none others, in order to boost the status of these titles of teachers.
 (This is very common among Yam's generation of performers.
 Those grew up in the 1960s in Hong Kong keep this running in full force on various platforms funded by the general public, particularly those more talented students, to promote teachers' own status.)
 Yam had much more under her belt beyond these but other teachers were not in the same shoes.
 Fame came much faster and through wider audience from cinemas than theaters.

 Loong's first film as male lead was, except for Yam who made it happen, an unexpected hit.
 The grand plan came only since then.
-It started with Di Nü Hua (the 1976 version) directed by John Woo and ended with the next low-budget production by director Lee Tit.
+It started with the 1976 film Princess Chang Ping directed by John Woo and ended with the next low-budget production by director Lee Tit.
 Lee wanted to make The Peony Pavilion (1956) in 1975 but in vain.
 Being under the weather in 1976, Yam neither monitored the work of Lee nor found the result satisfactory after it was all said and done.
 Egoism, copyrights and profitability led to wars among studios/directors/producers/copyright-holders.
 Yam put an end to all related activities.
 Loong's loyalty to Yam (and therefore stage productions) was tested.
 Loong sent the offer of "HK$100,000 per film" right back to Yam.
 That stopped the yet-to-be-named person in his track.
 Director Kong Lung (龍剛) talked about his desire related to The Reincarnation of a Beauty (1959) in 1989.